nationalarchives/front-end-development-guide/development-guide.md

 * 'Compliant' means your service **must look as good as it does in other modern browsers** (Note: this does not mean it should be visually identical)
 * 'Functional' means it might not look perfect **but must still be usable**

 At this point developers might ask how far back we are expected to support Internet Explorer on Windows.
-Check the most current information at the time of development but, as of February 2017, it is:
+Check the most current information at the time of development but, as of July 2017, it is:

-* _functional_ support in IE8 on Windows
+* _functional_ support in Internet Explorer 8 to 10 on Windows
-* _compliant_ support in IE9+ on Windows
+* _compliant_ support in Internet Explorer 11 on Windows

 ##### For government facing services